PennyMac Financial Servs's Earnings: A Preview - PennyMac Financial Servs (NYSE:PFSI)

 |-3.00

 Shares of PennyMac Financial Servs were trading at $120.01 as of October 17.
-Over the last 52-week period, shares are up 16.8%.
-Given that these returns are generally positive, long-term shareholders should be satisfied going into this earnings release.
+Over the last 52-week period, shares are up 17.14%.
+Given that these returns are generally positive, long-term shareholders are likely bullish going into this earnings release.

 To track all earnings releases for PennyMac Financial Servs visit their earnings calendar on our site.